Famed supergiant star Betelgeuse will explode some day, and it's acting weird right now

 Originally published Dec.
 23.

-Discuss: Betelgeuse is acting like it's about to go supernova, even if the odds say it isn't
+Discuss: Betelgeuse star acting like it's about to explode, even if the odds say it isn't

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.